 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
-The City does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
+The City and System do not have formal investment policies that limit investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.